jojokarlin/PublishingManifold/README.md

 *CUNY Student Editions are built as **EPUBs** and follow the stylesheet provided on the project github repository.*

-a for Collaborative Annotation
- - The Scarlet Letter and Migos Studies

 ##### Publishing Student Work
 Several groups and individuals have used Manifold to publish collections of student work.